Skip to main content

 Fire

-Whether this story is true or not doesn’t matter, it is true that out of all of the creatures on this planet, we are the only one who posses fire.
-In some way it is our birthright, if you think about it, fire is the only one of the elements that we can create.
-We cannot make air, or water, or even dirt, but fire - that we can make.
+Whether this story is literally true does not matter.
+What is true is that of all the creatures on this planet, we are the only ones who possess fire.
+In a sense, it is our birthright.
+Fire is the only element we can truly create.
+We cannot make air, water, or even dirt—but fire, we can make.

-Yet as it says in the story, fire is a dangerous servant - that which can warm can also burn.
+Yet, as the story reminds us, fire is a dangerous servant.
+What warms can also burn.
 The same power that cooks your food can destroy a city.
-You are much like that, the same talents and abilities that are in you can be as bright as a flame, or dark as a dead coal, only you can decide which.
+You are much like fire.
+The same talents and abilities within you can burn brightly like a flame or go dark like a dead coal.
+Only you can decide which.

 Learn more